Istanbul Food Guide

 Çıtır has been in Beşiktaş since 1993 and remains one of the most popular lahmacun stops for locals in the area.
 The owners come from Mardin in southeastern Turkey, where this kind of baking is a specialty, which explains why both the lahmacun and the pide taste so good.
 This is also one of the few places in the city using a brick oven with a wood fire.

 You may be served knives and forks here.
-Those are for the pide.
-Lahmacun is eaten by hand, no cutlery, and the crispy dough makes a quick lunch of it if you find yourself around Beşiktaş.
+Those are for the pide, a dish we rank across the city in our guide to the best pide in Istanbul.
+Lahmacun is eaten by hand, no silverware, and the crispy dough makes a quick lunch of it if you find yourself around Beşiktaş.

 Find it on Google Maps